William Henry Beach: Family and other interests

 On 26 December 1914 Beach married Constance Maud, only daughter of the late Captain Archibald A Cammell, 14th Hussars, of Brookfield Manor Derbyshire in St Stephen's Church Ootacamund (Ooty).
 After only three months the couple were separated for over four years during Beach's service in Mesopotamia and the Caucasus.
 They had two children: a daughter June who was born 1921 and died the same year in India, and a son William Gerald Hugh (Hugh Beach) born on 20 May 1923 in South Kensington, London.

 Beach was a keen sportsman.
 In India he took part in polo and pigsticking.
 In 1913 at Ooty he won the Novices cup on his own horse.
 He was invited to become Master of the Ooty Hounds but time did not allow.
 He was also a keen shot, particularly of small game, and fisherman.
 He was a competent cricketer and played regimental golf with success.

-Beach was, above all, a very human man.
-His troops and subordinate officers all loved him and he had a capacity for command not enjoyed by many of his contemporaries.
-He knew his Indian Sappers intimately and they recognised his ability and thoroughness and, above all, his fairness and readiness to help any man in trouble.
-When commanding the Jubbulpore Brigade, he got to know every officer, many of the British Non-Commissioned Officers and most of the Indian officers by name.
+Above all, Beach was a deeply humane individual.
+His troops and subordinate officers held him in high regard, appreciating his exceptional leadership skills—a rarity among his peers.
+He had a profound understanding of his Indian Sappers, who acknowledged his competence, diligence, fairness, and willingness to assist any man in need.
+During his command of the Jubbulpore Brigade, he made a point to personally know every officer, numerous British Non-Commissioned Officers, and the majority of Indian officers by name.
 All ranks revered him, not only as a commander, but as a good friend who joined in all their sports and games.
 When the time came to relinquish his command the whole Brigade turned out to a man to line the railway line so that each man could give a parting cheer as the train passed him on its way towards Bombay.